ThatRandomSkid/Subs/README.md

 # Subs
 Simple API interface to find a YouTube user's subscription, based on YouTube's API

-Only works if the user has made their subscriptions public, which is off by default for newer accounts but on for many older ones.
+Only works if the target user has made their subscriptions public, which is off by default for newer accounts but on for many older ones.

 To use: